Reno and Rossetta, the first Lagotto in the UK, arrived in 1997 from the Mandriole Kennels

 Fred was BIS at Breed Assessment in 2000 and 2001 under Italian Breed Specialists.
 He visited Italy on three occasions and was graded excellent at the World Show in Milan 2000 and twice at CIL Club Shows.
 He also visited Ireland, becoming an Irish Show Champion.

 For many years the photo of Fred’s head has featured as the Club’s emblem, appearing both on Club merchandise and in publications; the photo of his head can be seen today on our car sticker.
-This later illustration of Fred’s head by Louise Mizen Ferguson takes pride of place on our website’s Home Page and our stationery, as well as being an important part of some of our items of merchandise.
+The later illustration of Fred’s head by Louise Mizen Ferguson takes pride of place on our website’s Home Page and our stationery, as well as being an important part of some of our items of merchandise.